 Associate Professor of Neurobiology; Associate Fellow, Pierce Laboratory

-The goal of the Laubach Laboratory's research is to understand the role of the frontal cortex and basal ganglia in value-based decision making, food-seeking behavior, and the cognitive control of action.
-The research seeks to understand how frontal regions of the brain learn predictive relationships between stimuli and outcomes (such as food) and control action selection.
-Three lines of research are currently being carried out on these topics.
-First, the laboratory is studying how errors influence neuronal activity to improve future task performance.
-Second, the laboratory is studying how the values of external stimuli, including rewards, are learned and flexibly tracked under changing environmental circumstances and how these aspects of stimuli and actions are mapped onto neuronal activity.
-Third, the laboratory is studying how working memory, based on persistent firing by neurons in the frontal cortex, is used to link together sequences of goal-directed actions.
-To study these issues, multi-electrode recording methods are used in awake, behaving rodents, along with methods for reversible inactivating brain regions (e.g., fluorescent muscimol), anatomical circuit tracing, and, most recently, optogenetic methods.
-The laboratory is also active in developing methods for quantifying how neuronal spike trains and population activity represent information about behavior, how spike trains relate to fluctuations in local field potentials, and how to relate the diffusion of fluorescent drugs and AAVs in the brain to behavioral effects of the drugs and AAVs on behavior (enabling functional volumetric imaging and tract-tracing studies in the brains of behaviorally characterized animals).
+The goal of the Laubach Laboratory is to understand the role of the frontal cortex and basal ganglia in value-based decision making, food-seeking behavior, and the cognitive control of action.
+We wish to understand how frontal regions of the brain learn predictive relationships between stimuli and outcomes (such as food) and control action selection.
+We are carrying out three lines of research related to these topics.
+First, we are studying how errors influence neuronal activity to improve future task performance.
+Second, we are studying how the values of external stimuli, including rewards, are learned and flexibly tracked under changing environmental circumstances and how these aspects of stimuli and actions are mapped onto neuronal activity.
+Third, we are studying how working memory, based on persistent firing by neurons in the frontal cortex, is used to link together sequences of goal-directed actions.
+To study these issues, we use multi-electrode recording methods in awake, behaving rodents, methods for reversible inactivating brain regions (e.g., fluorescent muscimol), tract-tracing methods, and, most recently, optogenetic methods.
+We are also active in developing methods for quantifying how neuronal spike trains and population activity represent information about behavior, how spike trains relate to fluctuations in local field potentials, and how to relate the diffusion of fluorescent drugs and AAVs in the brain to behavioral effects of the drugs and AAVs on behavior (enabling functional volumetric imaging and tract-tracing studies in the brains of behaviorally characterized animals).